ben-d-t/ben-d-t.github.io/content/christian-longtermism.md

 title: A case for Christian longtermism
 aliases: [A case for Christian longtermism]
 date: 5/17/2022
-draft: true
+draft: false
 ---

-> This essay was originally published in May 2022 on a Substack that I never continued.
-In August 2023 I also submitted it as a main piece of writing to the [Roots of Progress ]
+> This essay was originally published in May 2022 on a Substack that I haven't continued.
+In August 2023 I also submitted it as a main piece of writing to apply to the first [Roots of Progress blog building intensive](https://fellowship.rootsofprogress.org).
+(I wasn't selected; ROP is still awesome)

 How often do you think about your grandchildren?
 Or your great-grand-children?
 Including -- and especially -- if you are single or don't have any kids?